What Office Club stands for

 A boutique rather than a corporation

 Memberships are very flexible.
 Prices are clearly listed online.
-No hidden costs, no long-term commitments, no complicated contract clauses.
-If you no longer need Office Club, you can leave.
-If you need more, you get more.
+No hidden costs, no long-term commitments, no complicated contract terms.
+If you no longer need Office Club, you can leave – or come back later.

 Office Club isn’t just a postbox in a back-of-the-building stairwell.
 At every location, there’s a team on hand to make coffee in the morning, take parcels, prepare rooms and lock up in the evening.
 Personal, approachable, and always there for you.